minprog/cs50x-1718-1819/problems/cards/lab/README.md

 ## Cards

 Let's create a `Card` class first.
-For this lab, a `Card` is a very simple object.
-It only contains the bare minimum needed to define what kind of card it is:
+For this lab, a `Card` is very simple *Data Class*.
+It only contains a few properties and the methods necessary to fill those.

+In this case, the fields will be bare minimum needed to define what kind of card it is:

 - the suit, or color, of the card (like Spades :spades:)
 - the value of the card (2, 3, A, J, ...)